 With all the different devices now on the market it is hard to visualize the resistance that this simple belaying method first encountered.
-One can see the similarities that now exist to many of the modern belay devices .
-All originating from a simple chain link.
+One can see the similarities to the Sticht Plate that now exist to many of the modern belay devices, all originating from a simple chain link.

 There is no doubt though, that little chain link played a major part in revolutionizing climbing.
 Just imagine what it would be like without belaying devices.
 Would we have so many people climbing or allow such young climbers holding overweight partners, I think not.
 How many lives has it saved?
-Would you as a leader be so confident of your second being able to hold you in the event of a fall?
-Like all good ideas the most simplest are usually the best and no doubt it cannot get much simpler than a single chain link.
-Friction devices have now gone much further, and not always for the best, into semi-auto devices which are not as simple and require more training.
+Would you as a leader be so confident of your second